drupal-composer/drupal-project/README.md

 * Provide default `development.services.yml` and `settings.local.php` files which will be created in web/sites if they don't already exist.
 * Add local settings to keep kint from loading to many objects and crashing drupal.
 * Require modules used on all sites, including `admin_toolbar`, `metatag`, `pantheon_advanced_page_cache`, and `pathauto`.
+* Provide a package.json file to install npm module.

 ## What features have been removed or changed from the original drupal-composer/drupal-project repository?
 * Removed unneeded .travis.yml and phpunit.xml.dist files.